dallind34/Data-Science-Blog/_posts/2024-12-02-Streamlit-Tech-House.md

 ## Purpose of the App

-[The Tech House Analysis Dashboard](https://www.beatportal.com/articles/60692-beatports-definitive-history-of-tech-house) is an interactive tool designed to explore the audio and popularity features of tech house tracks collected from Spotify playlists.
+[The Tech House Analysis Dashboard](https://appapp-rheflqbfwscekp7ju7itzz.streamlit.app/) is an interactive tool designed to explore the audio and popularity features of tech house tracks collected from Spotify playlists.
 This app allows users to uncover trends and patterns in key musical elements like tempo, energy, and danceability that contribute to a song's success in this genre.

-By offering data-driven insights, the app aims to help music enthusiasts, producers, and data analysts better understand the characteristics of popular tech house tracks.
+Access the app here: (https://appapp-rheflqbfwscekp7ju7itzz.streamlit.app/)

 # What Can This App Do?